britram/rains-prototype/draft-trammell-rains-protocol.md

 2. determines whether it has at least one stored assertion answering the query.
    If so, it returns the assertion(s) with the longest validUntil value that is already valid.
 If not, it:
-3. checks whether the query specifies option 9-12.
+3. checks whether the query specifies option 1 and/or 9.
 If so, it:
    - determines whether the chosen option is in compliance with the server's configuration and policy.
 If so, and:
-     - option 9 is set it continues with step 4.
+     - option 9 is set and option 1 is not, it continues with step 4.
-     - option 10 or 11 is set, it checks whether it has a cached section to proof nonexistence.
+     - option 1 is set, it checks whether it has a cached section to proof nonexistence.
 If so:
-       - and option 10 is set, it returns the section with the shortest size or the signature of the longest remaining validity to the peer that issued the query depending on the server's policy.
+       - and option 9 is not set, it returns the section with the shortest size or the signature of the longest remaining validity to the peer that issued the query depending on the server's policy.
 [EDIOR's NOTE] Add a query option for this decision?
-       - and option 11 is set, it determines if option 12 is set.
-If so:
-         - It first sends a 211 notification back to the client before continuing with step 4.
-If not, it:
+       - and option 9 is set, it might send a 211 notification back to the client, depending on the server's configuration.
+Independent of the previous decision it then continues with step 4.
-         - continues with step 4.
      If not, the server overwrites the query's option according to its configuration and policy and processes it as above with the adapted option.
    If not, it:
 4. checks to see whether the query specifies option 4 (cached answers only).
 If